 Consider Adam and Eve.
 “A piece of fruit?
 What’s the big deal?”
 The big deal was the “fruit” of the forbidden fruit.
 Oh, Satan made it sound so good.
 It looked tempting, maybe smelled so good that it must be tasty, and who wouldn’t want to be wise like God?
 The truth is that ALL the evil in the world today—Islamic mayhem, child sexual slavery, theft, murder — is the result of the “trivial” act of eating a piece of fruit.
 How could Adam and Eve have ever begun to imagine the world today?
 Or even their own circumstances after the garden gate shut them outside?

 Have you ever seen a billboard beer ad showing a drunk in the gutter with vomit all over him?
-Or a twisted car and bodies on the ground after a drunken driving crash?
+Or a twisted car and bodies on the ground after a drunken-driving crash?
 Or a picture of someone dying of AIDS in one of our magazines that encourages or endorses sexual promiscuity?
 Have you ever seen a “safe sex” brochure that cites the number of STDs that plague us?
-When I was in school in the mid 50s, we had sex education, a one hour film on syphilis and gonorrhea, the only two STDs we knew about then.
+When I was in school in the mid-50s, we had sex education, a one-hour film on syphilis and gonorrhea, the only two STDs we knew about then.
 Today, we have over 50 STDs, and AIDS is not the only one that kills.
 Studies indicate that 26% of young females have an STD, but many don’t know it.

 King David’s tragedy began simply.
 Immodesty on the part of Bathsheba; a look on the part of David; evidently a longer look that became lust; adultery, deception; causing drunkenness; the murder of her husband; and tragedy that followed.
-David confessed and repented, but he suffered the consequences the rest of his life.
+David confessed and repented, but he suffered the consequences for the rest of his life.
 “Wash me thoroughly from my iniquity And cleanse me from my sin.
 For I know my transgressions, and my sin is ever before me” (Psalms 51:2-3).

 Satan is a liar and deceiver (John 8:44).
 “Just this once.”
 “It’s no big deal.”
 “You’ll really like it.”
 Do you suppose those are some of the lines he used with Eve?
 Please be aware that every sin is a big deal.
 There are no little sins with God.
-Sin separates us from God, and endangers our eternal soul.
-Sin has a way of becoming habit forming.
+Sin separates us from God and endangers our eternal soul.
+Sin has a way of becoming habit-forming.
 Telling one lie then occasions another lie to cover the first lie, and eventually lying becomes a habit.
 Mothers are pretty good at telling children what not to eat — what will make them sick.
 Our heavenly father is very good at telling us what not to eat — the forbidden fruit of sin!
 He tells us to “flee youthful lusts” (II Timothy 2:22).

 Not many know just when they will die.
 Sudden death comes upon many.
 David recognized this, as he said “there is but a step between me and death” (I Samuel 20:3).
 The Boy Scout motto is good advice — “be prepared!”
 Don’t take the first bite, it will make you sick.